- Environments Review Process

 Environmental Review is one of several mandatory steps in the FAA Office of Commercial Space Transportation license or permit application process.

 The environmental review for your application must meet the requirements of the National Environmental Policy Act (42 United States Code (U.S.C.) § 4321 et seq.), the Council on Environmental Quality Regulations (40 Code of Federal Regulations (CFR) Parts 1500 to 1508), and FAA Order 1050.1F.
-This document is not a substitute for these requirements; rather, it is a guide to the FAA's environmental review process.
+This document is not a substitute for these requirements; rather, it is a guide to FAA's environmental review process.

 What is the environmental review process?